Ran096/Responsive-Watch-Website/README.md

                                                # Responsive-Watch-Website
-### Responsive Watches Website ⌚  - Responsive Watches Website Using HTML CSS &amp; JavaScript - Smooth scrolling in each section. - Includes a dark and light mode. - Developed first with the Mobile First methodology, then for desktop. - Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- Responsive Watches Website Using HTML CSS &amp;
+- JavaScript - Smooth scrolling in each section. -
+- Includes a dark and light mode.
+- Developed first with the Mobile First methodology, then for desktop.
+- Compatible with all mobile devices and with a beautiful and pleasant user interface.